hoangduytran/blender-manual/manual/sculpt_paint/sculpting/controls.rst

 .. _bpy.types.Sculpt.use_automasking_cavity:

 Cavity
    Vertices that are the peaks of the surface curvature are not affected.
 While this auto-mask is primarily meant for painting, it can also be used for regular sculpting.

-   .. _bpy.types.Sculpt.automasking_cavity_factor:

    Factor
       The overall contrast of how strong the cavity is applied.
 The value of 0.5 is the default, but better results can also be achieved on 0.2 if a Custom Curve is used as well.

-   .. _bpy.types.Sculpt.automasking_cavity_blur_steps:

    Blur
       The number of times the cavity mask is blurred.
 A value of 0 will give the pure cavity auto-mask.
       Anything higher than 6 will likely have a less visible effect and decrease performance.
       Even though the value is capped to 10, it can be increased up to 25 if typing in the value.

-   .. _bpy.types.Sculpt.use_automasking_custom_cavity_curve:

    Custom Curve
       Use a custom curve to fine tweak the cavity auto-mask.